jakutis/jakutis.github.io/_posts/2013-02-17-javascript-packages.markdown

 | generates a single script | yes | no |
 | exposes require to global scope | yes | no |

+## Conclusion

-The conclusion is that it is best to upgrade from Browserify to a combination of Bower and TODO
+It is best to upgrade from Browserify to a combination of Bower and TODO